learn-co-curriculum/swift-tweetSentiment-lab/README.md

 # Tweet Sentiment

-Let's find out how The Flatiron School is doing on Social Media.
+Let's find out how the Flatiron School is doing on Social Media.
 We'll need two APIS to do this.
 One to get the tweets, and another to do what's called [sentiment analysis](http://en.wikipedia.org/wiki/Sentiment_analysis).

 ## Instructions